 Baseball is a difficult game.
 Experts have shown that positive thinking is a major contributor to success.
 On the other hand, negative thinking limits your ability to see solutions to problems that come up.
 If you focus on your disappointment that your coach seems to want you on the bench, your attention is not on learning what you need to do to win a spot in the line-up, and there is a good chance you will end up on the bench.

 Reason #4—Blaming others for problems makes it harder for you to take control.

 If you decide to blame your coach for your lack of playing time, you are giving up on yourself.
 What dictates playing time most of all is talent and performance.
+The goal for every player should make it so obvious that they need to be in the lineup that the coach has not choice.
 What are you already good at?
 What skills do you need to improve?
 Take control of your improvement.
-Work hard until you know that you can help your team to win.
+Work hard until you know that you can help your team win.
 If you perform well at every opportunity, it won’t matter what anyone thinks of you.
 The numbers and results will speak for themselves.
 That’s the best way to get more playing time.
 Keep your focus on the process that will give you the best chance for positive results.
 You control the process.
-Keep the focus on what you can control
+Keep the focus on what you can control.

 Reason #5—Blaming is a bad way to deal with conflict.